Kanpur: Civic administration

 The development of infrastructure in the city is overseen by Kanpur Development Authority (KDA), which comes under the Housing Department of Uttar Pradesh government.
 The divisional commissioner of Kanpur acts as the ex-officio Chairman of KDA, whereas a vice chairperson, a government-appointed IAS officer, looks after the daily matters of the authority.
-The current vice-chairman of Kanpur Development Authority is K. Vijayendra Pandian.
+The current vice-chairman of Kanpur Development Authority is Shri Madan Singh Garbyal.

 The municipality receives revenue from general tax, advertisement tax, income from municipal properties, grants from state government etc.

 Law and order

 The Kanpur District Court is headed by the district judge of Kanpur, who is assisted by numerous additional district judges, civil judges (senior division) and additional civil judges.
 Kanpur is a notified metropolitan area by UP Government under Code of Criminal Procedure, 1973, and therefore has a chief metropolitan magistrate, who is assisted by several metropolitan magistrates.
-The 2017 district judge was Shashi Kant Shukla, and the chief metropolitan magistrate was Shabistan Aquil.
+The district judge is Shri Pradeep Kumar Singh, and the chief metropolitan magistrate was Shri Sushil Kumar Singh.

 Police administration

-Kanpur district comes under the Kanpur Police Zone and Kanpur Police Range, Kanpur Zone is headed by an additional director general-ranked Indian Police Service (IPS) officer, and the Kanpur Range is headed inspector general-ranked IPS officer.
-The current ADG, Kanpur Zone is Avanish Chandra, and IG, Kanpur Range is Alok Singh.

-The district police is headed by a deputy inspector general/senior superintendent of police (DIG/SSP), who is an IPS officer, and is assisted by seven superintendents of police or additional superintendents of police for east, west, south, rural area, crime, traffic and modern control, who are either IPS officers or Provincial Police Service (PPS) officers.
-Each of the several police circles is headed by a circle officer (CO) in the rank of deputy superintendent of police.
-The current DIG/SSP is Sonia Singh.
+Kanpur Nagar police administration is headed by a Commissioner of Police which is an IPS officer of the rank of Additional Director General of Uttar Pradesh Police.
+The present Police Commissioner of Kanpur Nagar is Shri Akhil Kumar, who is assisted by an additional Commissioner, a Joint Commissioner and several Deputy Commissioners, additional Deputy Commissioners, and Assistant Commissioners of Police who are either IPS officers or Provincial Police Service (PPS) officers.
+Each of the several police circles is headed by an Assistant Commissioner of Police in the rank of deputy superintendent of police.

 Politics

 Local politics

-The city is divided into 6 zones and 110 wards with a ward population range of 19,000 to 26,000 and 110 corporators directly elected from each ward.
+The city is divided into six zones and 110 wards with a ward population range of 19,000 to 26,000 and 110 corporators directly elected from each ward.
 As mandated by the 74th constitutional amendment, there were 11 ward committees in Kanpur municipal corporation in 1991.
-Local elections were last held in 2017, when the mayor, Pramila Pandey from the BJP, was elected.
+Local elections were last held in 2022, when the mayor, Pramila Pandey from the BJP, was re-elected.
 The previous mayor had been Captain (retired) Jagatvir Singh Drona.
 As of 2006, Kanpur Municipal Council has an elected mayor-in-council system.